 10 November 2020: bp takes the next step in its aim to develop a new hydrogen business by partnering with offshore wind expert Ørsted in a project at bp’s Lingen refinery in Germany.
 The two companies intend to build wind-powered technology that can produce hydrogen from water.
 Hydrogen is expected to have a critical role to play in decarbonizing the power, industrial and transport sectors in the coming decades.

-5 January 2021: bp CEO Bernard Looney and Christiana Figueres, who oversaw delivery of the landmark Paris Agreement on climate change, join forces to urge governments, investors, employees and the public to get behind companies committed to a low carbon transition in an opinion piece for CNN.com
+5 January 2021: bp CEO Bernard Looney and Christiana Figueres, who oversaw delivery of the landmark Paris Agreement on climate change, join forces to urge governments, investors, employees and the public to get behind companies committed to a low transition in an opinion piece for CNN.com

 8 February 2021: bp advances its offshore wind growth strategy by entering the world-class UK sector with 3GW of advantaged leases in the Irish Sea as part of a partnership with German firm Energie Baden-Wuerttemberg AG (EnBW).
 Once operational, this generating capacity would be sufficient to power more than 3.4 million UK households with clean electricity.